 1. Acquisitions Incorporated (5e)

 I love the Acq-Inc book, for surprisingly small reasons.
 This is one of the few books that changes the tone of D&D, the others all being about horror.
-This bring office comedy into D&D. In addition to the company roles, which are a neat idea and may have kept me from making the Specialty system, they do a lot of stuff with downtime that fixes and provides options for things the other books were missing.
+This bring office comedy into D&D. In addition to the company roles, which are a neat idea and may have kept me from making the Specialty system if they had been released earlier, they do a lot of stuff with downtime that fixes and provides options for things the other books were missing.
 It’s a crucial step in understanding how to use downtime.

 2. Volo’s Guide to Monsters (5e)

 While most of Volo’s is a Monster Manual, there’s a bit for players that’s nice.
 The coolest part of the monsterous races in Volo’s is they have quirks that make them easier to play as a true non-human.
 And that’s fun.
 The real value of this book though is the first 100 pages, which elaborate on a handful of monstrous factions, giving a GM plenty of ideas of how to work them into your game.